What makes 2018 polls distinct from 2013 elections

 Yet another factor is the first formal jump of young blood, Bilawal, the scion of Bhuttos and Zardaris, in the electoral pitch.
 He has been able to independently campaign, but is haunted by the performance of the government (2008-2013) of his father, Asif Ali Zardari.
 This is his first election.
 He is the youngest among top politicians while his arch opponents – Nawaz Sharif and Imran Khan – are very senior in age to him.

 However, the BAP will only get whatever share it will be able to manage to secure from only 16 directly contested seats of the National Assembly.
-To say that the National Party of Hasil Bizenjo, Pakhtunkhwa Milli Awami Party of Mehmood Achakzai and JUI-F stand wiped out due to the emergence of the BAP is a naïve approach as they will definitely clinch some seats in their areas of influence.
+To say that the National Party of Hasil Bizenjo, Pakhtunkhwa Milli Awami Party of Mehmood Achakzai and Jamiate Ulemae Islam-Fazl (JUI-F) stand wiped out due to the emergence of the BAP is a naïve approach as they will definitely clinch some seats in their areas of influence.

-Another reality is the fragmentation of the MQM, which, under Altaf Hussain’s stranglehold, ruled Karachi with an iron hand for decades.
+Another reality is the fragmentation of the Mutahidda Qaumi Movement (MQM), which, under Altaf Hussain’s stranglehold, ruled Karachi with an iron hand for decades.
 Whether the supremo has been in Pakistan, or in London since 1992, he has been the single most driving force behind the MQM’s uninterrupted electoral gains through hook or crook.

 The MQM for the first time is going to the polls without Altaf Hussain’s charisma and how will it perform is anybody's guess.
 However, without having strong leadership, the party has been to a great deal challenged by the PPP, PTI Jamaat-e-Islami, Pak Sarzameen Party (PSP) and PML-N as they are eyeing some federal and provincial seats from Karachi and Hyderabad.